valeriansaliou/node-fast-ratelimit/README.md

 [![Test and Build](https://github.com/valeriansaliou/node-fast-ratelimit/workflows/Test%20and%20Build/badge.svg?branch=master)](https://github.com/valeriansaliou/node-fast-ratelimit/actions?query=workflow%3A%22Test+and+Build%22) [![NPM](https://img.shields.io/npm/v/fast-ratelimit.svg)](https://www.npmjs.com/package/fast-ratelimit) [![Downloads](https://img.shields.io/npm/dt/fast-ratelimit.svg)](https://www.npmjs.com/package/fast-ratelimit) [![Gitter](https://img.shields.io/gitter/room/valeriansaliou/node-fast-ratelimit.svg)](https://gitter.im/valeriansaliou/node-fast-ratelimit) [![Buy Me A Coffee](https://img.shields.io/badge/buy%20me%20a%20coffee-donate-yellow.svg)](https://www.buymeacoffee.com/valeriansaliou)

 Fast and efficient in-memory rate-limit, used to alleviate most common DOS attacks.
-Zero dependencies.

 This rate-limiter was designed to be as generic as possible, usable in any NodeJS project environment, regardless of whether you're using a framework or just vanilla code.
+It does not require any dependencies, making it lightweight to install and use.

 **🇫🇷 Crafted in Lannion, France.**